Nominate a Colleague for the CLSI Excellence Awards

 Any individual may submit a nomination for a CLSI award recipient.
-The nominee must be a CLSI member in good standing.
+The nominee must be a CLSI member in good standing, or must have been a member when the work was being done.
 There is no limit to the number of nominations one may submit.
 However, award recipients may only receive a particular award once every seven years.
-Nominations for awards are sought and selections are made by the Awards Committee (in consultation with the CLSI President and/or Executive Committee of the Board of Directors, as needed).
+Nominations for awards are sought and recommended to the Board of Directors for approval (in consultation with the CLSI President and/or Executive Committee of the Board of Directors, as needed).

 CLSI celebrates the achievements of volunteers who have contributed their services to the development of voluntary consensus standards and guidelines and other CLSI documents and programs in the following ways: